Reporting and visualization

 reporting-and-visualization.RmdGoal

-This guide focuses on output workflows:
+This guide focuses on communication-ready output workflows:

-- Prepare comparison tables for markdown reports.
+- Format fit results for markdown and HTML reports.

 - Export fit tables to Word.